pbv-public/firestore-orm/README.md

 ## Collection Creation & Persistence
-When the localhost server runs, it generates `config/resources.yml` based on the models you've defined (make sure to export them from your service!).
 On localhost, the data persists until you shut down the service.
-If you add new models or change a model (particularly its key structure), you will need to restart your service to incorporate the changes.
+If you add new models or change a model (particularly its key structure), you will need to restart your Firestore emulator to clear out the old data.

 Along the same lines, keep in mind that the localhost database is _not_ cleared in between test runs.
-Any data added to the localhost database will remain until the service is restarted.
+Any data added to the localhost database will remain until the emulator is restarted.
 This can help you debug issues, but it also means you should not create docs with a fixed ID as part of a unit test (use `uuidv4()` to get a random ID value so it won't clash with a future run of the unit tests.)

-Whenever a service is deployed to test or prod, any collection which did not previously exist is created. _If a collection is removed, its data will still be retained._ It must be manually deleted if its data is no longer needed.
-This is a safety precaution to avoid data loss.

 Be careful about changing your models: remember that changing the model does _not_ change anything in the database.
 Be especially wary about changing the